Overview about liability coverage for students and student organizations.

-An agency relationship must be established and maintained with UW-Madison in order for liability coverage to be extended in these limited situations.
-In particular UW-Madison students may qualify as “agents” of UW-Madison for purposes of liability coverage under certain limited circumstances as are discussed in this section.
+An agency relationship must be established and maintained with UW–Madison in order for liability coverage to be extended in these limited situations.
+In particular, UW–Madison students may qualify as “agents” of the University for purposes of liability coverage under certain limited circumstances as are discussed in this section.

 General propositions necessary for liability coverage to attach are described below.

 - The practical training or program is under the purview of the University (i.e. developed, managed and controlled by the University); and

 - The activities that the student performs must be within the scope of the activities which the student is directed to perform by the University as part of his or her fulfillment of the requirements of the practical training or program.
 OR

 - The specific training or activity is approved by the University as meeting the objectives or requirements of a for-credit course that counts towards a university degree or professional certification.

 - Such University approved training or activity must be evidenced by documentations that identifies the objectives for the course and a means of evaluating the student (e.g., course description and syllabus); and

 - The activities that the student performs must be within the scope of activities which the student is directed to perform by the University as part of his or her fulfillment of the requirements of the training or activity; and

 - If the training or activity takes place at a facility or site that is not operated by the University, the University’s relationship with that site should be evidenced by a written affiliation agreement or like documentation that sets for the responsibilities of the University and the training site.